conduktor/conduktor-docs/src/pages/changelog/Console-1.20.0.md

 ![New navigation](/images/changelog/platform/v20/new-navigation.png)

----

-#### Sort, Filter and Customize the Topic List & Consumer Group List
+#### Sort, filter and customize the Topic and Consumer Group lists

-It probably looks underwhelming on the surface, but trust us... it's big! 🚀
+It probably looks underwhelming on the surface, but trust us... it's big!

 On the menu:

 - Sortable columns (size, messages count, partitions, ...).
 You can now sort by what matters to you.
 For example, the highest message count or the most partitions.
 - Instant results.
 We are not querying Kafka, so it's fast whether you have 10 topics or 1,000 topics.
 - Choose the columns that matter and hide away the ones that don't.